MikeSchulze/gdUnit4/documentation/doc/_advanced_testing/paramerized_tests.md

 {% endtab %}
 {% endtabs %}

+{% include advice.html
-💡 **Note:** The TestCase dataset must match the required input parameters and types.
-If the parameters do not match, a corresponding error is reported.
+content="The TestCase dataset must match the required input parameters and types.
+If the parameters do not match, a corresponding error is reported."
+%}

 ---